PrismarineJS/mineflayer/docs/pages/docs/API.md

  * loadInternalPlugins : defaults to true
  * storageBuilder : an optional function, takes as argument version and worldName and return an instance of something with the same API as prismarine-provider-anvil.
 Will be used to save the world.
  * client : an instance of node-minecraft-protocol, if not specified, mineflayer makes it's own client.
 This can be used to enable using mineflayer through a proxy of many clients or a vanilla client and a mineflayer client.
+ * brand : the brand name for the client to use.
+Defaults to vanilla.
+Can be used to simulate custom clients for servers that require it.
  * plugins : object : defaults to {}
    - pluginName : false : don't load internal plugin with given name ie. `pluginName`
    - pluginName : true : load internal plugin with given name ie. `pluginName` even though loadInternalplugins is set to false